VinCam01/ML_Project_775831/README.md

 [^7]:Saritas, Mucahid Mustafa, and Ali Yasar.
 "Performance analysis of ANN and Naive Bayes classification algorithm for data classification."
 International journal of intelligent systems and applications in engineering 7.2 (2019): 88-91.

 ## 3 - Experimental Design
-In this section, we present the experiments conducted to validate the effectiveness of our model for classifying exception codes.
+In this section, the experiments conducted to validate the effectiveness of our model for classifying exception codes are presented.

 ### 3.1 - Models Evaluation
-The main purpose is to evaluate the performance of the proposed model’s performance based on two metrics and the comparison with the benchmark.
+The main purpose is to evaluate the performance of the proposed models based on two metrics and on the comparison with the benchmark.
 - Accuracy: measures the model’s ability to correctly predict the class of an observation, it represents the ratio of correctly classified instances to the total number of instances in the dataset.
 - F1 score: provides a unique metric that include both the “precision” and “recall”.
 Precision measures the accuracy of positive predictions made by the model.
 It is calculated as the ratio of true positive predictions to the total number of positive predictions made by the model.
 Recall measures the model's ability to identify all relevant instances in the dataset.
 It is calculated as the ratio of true positive predictions to the total number of actual positive instances in the dataset.
 - Benchmark: consists in a logistic regression with only the nature code ('Iva') as independent variable.

 In evaluating classification models, both accuracy and the F1 score are indispensable.
 Accuracy provides a general overview of correctness, but in cases of class imbalance, it may be skewed by dominant classes.
 Meanwhile, the F1 score, by combining precision and recall, offers a balanced perspective, crucial for discerning the model's ability to correctly identify minority classes and minimize false positives/negatives.
-Together, these metrics ensure a comprehensive assessment, considering both overall correctness and the model's precision-recall balance, vital for real-world applicability.
+Together, these metrics ensure a comprehensive assessment, considering both overall correctness and the model's precision-recall balance.
 While comparing our models with the benchmark enables us to understand how effectively they capture complex relationships in the data, especially in contrast to simpler models.

 ### 3.2 - Models Comparison